 - Canonical tags if you're avoiding duplicate content

-- And ensure each page is saved with the proper filename and structure (like /blog/seo-tips.html)
+- Ensure each page is saved with proper filename and structure

 Keep Moving Forward